Methicillin-resistant Staphylococcus aureus: Skin and soft-tissue infections

 In skin abscesses, the primary treatment recommended is removal of dead tissue, incision, and drainage.
 More information is needed to determine the effectiveness of specific antibiotics therapy in surgical site infections (SSIs).
 Examples of soft-tissue infections from MRSA include ulcers, impetigo, abscesses, and SSIs.

 In surgical wounds, evidence is weak (high risk of bias) that linezolid may be better than vancomycin to eradicate MRSA SSIs.

 MRSA colonization is also found in nonsurgical wounds such as traumatic wounds, burns, and chronic ulcers (i.e.: diabetic ulcer, pressure ulcer, arterial insufficiency ulcer, venous ulcer).
 No conclusive evidence has been found about the best antibiotic regimen to treat MRSA colonization.

 Children

 In skin infections and secondary infection sites, topical mupirocin is used successfully.
 For bacteremia and endocarditis, vancomycin or daptomycin is considered.
 For children with MRSA-infected bone or joints, treatment is individualized and long-term.
 Neonates can develop neonatal pustulosis as a result of topical infection with MRSA.
-Clindamycin is not approved for the treatment of MRSA infection, but it is still used in children for soft-tissue infections.
+Clindamycin is not approved for the treatment of MRSA infection.
+It is still used in children for soft-tissue infections.